Boston Health Care for the Homeless Program (BHCHP) at MGH

 In addition, BHCHP actively prepares future physicians in the art and skill of caring for homeless persons at MGH.
 Primary care residents join BHCHP staff for community and street clinics during their ambulatory rotations, and spend two or four weeks with BHCHP in an elective rotation, working directly with various clinics and teams, learning firsthand about the special health care needs of homeless persons.

-- During CY14, medical and behavioral health clinicians and case managers made 1079 home visits to 187 housed patients.
+- Medical and behavioral health clinicians and case managers made 1079 home visits to 187 housed patients.

 - BHCHP nursing liaisons made 696 visits to homeless and formerly homeless inpatients at MGH and Brigham and Women’s Hospital for screening for admission to the Barbara McInnis House after hospital discharge.